The Angry Birds Movie 2: Development

 A sequel to The Angry Birds Movie was announced in August 2016.
-It was directed by creator Thurop Van Orman, who previously created The Marvelous Misadventures of Flapjack for Cartoon Network, co-directed by John Rice, and written by Peter Ackerman.
+It was directed by Thurop Van Orman, co-directed by John Rice, and written by Peter Ackerman.
 John Cohen returned from The Angry Birds Movie to serve as producer, with animation again handled by Sony Pictures Imageworks.
 Imageworks' sister studio Sony Pictures Animation also released the film under their banner, despite having dropped out of co-producing the project beforehand and had not co-produced the first film either.

 In the summer of 2017, production designer Pete Oswald stated that the sequel would be more of an adventure movie that introduces new characters and locations into the world first established in The Angry Birds Movie.
 While he was not in a position to offer further details about the plot and characters, which remained unknown until the months before the film's release, he expressed hope that it would be a better film than the first installment.

 The creative decision to break from the games' source material and have the birds and pigs end their conflict and form an alliance to face a greater threat was one that was made out of a desire to surprise audiences with a new experience with the same characters, as well as attempt to outdo what was accomplished in the first film with an unprecedented level of creative freedom available.
 Josh Gad stated that the production team went forward with such idea because it was not only an "ingenious" one, but also because they felt it would feel most appropriate in light of the increasingly polarized political climate at the time, as people who disagree on significant issues struggle to find common ground.

-Overall, the budget was approximately $65 million.